Top Tips for Moving During Summer

 - Hire child care for moving day – Moving is hectic enough, especially during peak moving season, without adding active toddlers and wailing infants to the mix.
 Make the day easier by arranging for a babysitter.
 Asking a family member, friend or sitter to mind the little ones during a move just may preserve your sanity.

 - Travel light to cut costs – The equation is simple: The more stuff you move, the more your move costs.
 Heavier shipments affect the costs of interstate moves.
 Plus, more items equal a longer move, which equals a larger bill.
 One of the benefits of moving is it presents an opportunity to purge things you don’t need.
+Check out this guide if you’re planning to move plants.

 - Get ready for the drive – If you’re planning to move yourself, understand that you’re more likely to hit heavy traffic when moving during summer.
 Consider these preparation strategies: Servicing your vehicle before moving, test-driving the rental truck before taking it on the freeway, planning your route and watching for low bridges and overpasses.
 A little planning on the front end can avoid headaches down the road.